yclas/documentation/2015-07-03-html-in-footer.md

 1. **Login** to your **Panel**.
 2. Go on **Settings** -> **General**.
-3. On General Configuration section, find the field **HTML in FOOTER** and insert your HTML code there.
+3. In General Configuration section, find the field **HTML in FOOTER** and insert your HTML code there.
 4. Click **SAVE** at the bottom of the page.

 ![html head element](http://docs.yclas.com/images/html-footer.png)